A quantum algorithm for solving 0-1 Knapsack problems: Supplementary Information

-The implementation of the reflection $\signflip_{0}$ is more straightforward: We simply have to check whether the profit register is in the state $\ket{0}^{\Cr}$ and control the ancilla flip on the outcome.
-According to \textbf{(i)} and \textbf{(iii)}, this yields a gate count of
+The implementation of the reflection $\signflip_{0}$ is even more straightforward: We simply have to check whether the path register is in the state $\ket{\bm{0}}^{1}$ and control the ancilla flip on the outcome.
+According to \textbf{(i)} and \textbf{(iii)}, this yields a gate count of \begin{linenomath}